mdumke/hadoop-example/1-single-node-setup/README.md

 VirtualBox >= 5.1.38
 ```

-At the time of this writing in early 2020, Hadoop 3.2.1 is the latest version of the framework.
+At the time of this writing, in early 2020, Hadoop 3.2.1 is the latest version of the framework.
 Please be aware that some details of the installation process may change if you decide to select a different version.

 ## Preparing a Virtual Machine
 We start from scratch using a fresh installation of Ubuntu 18.04 on a virtual machine.
 The examples will use Vagrant with VirtualBox to create a local setup, which is fast and free of charge.
-Of course, you can also use a different provider (e.g. AWS or DigitalOcean), or even follow along on your local computer.
+Of course, you can also use a different provider (e.g. AWS or DigitalOcean).

 A few details about our VM are specified in the [Vagrantfile](./Vagrantfile).
-In particular, we'll use a single machine with 4GB of memory, which is enough to run a few of the Hadoop processes, and we configure it with a local network for host-only communication, so we can access the VM from our local machine easily.
+In particular, we'll use a single machine with 4GB of memory, which is enough to run a few of the Hadoop processes, and we configure it with a local network for host-only communication, so we can access the VM from our local machine conveniently.
 Start the machine:

 ```sh
 # initialize the virtual machine